Position

 Qualifications

-• Previous experience in a supervisory or leadership role, preferably in a similar industry.
+• Previous experience in a supervisory or leadership role, preferably in a retail or customer service environment.

-• Strong communication and interpersonal skills, with the ability to motivate and lead a team.
+• Strong communication and interpersonal skills, with the ability to effectively train and motivate staff.

-• Proficient in using basic computer applications and software.
+• Proficient in Microsoft Office and other relevant software.

 Is becoming a Shift Leader a good career path?